MATHS 199 : Advancing in Mathematics

 - Cryptography.
 This four-week module is centered around the art of cryptography (both as a mathematical field and as an introduction to MATLAB), and will serve as our `introductory' module in this course.

 - Modelling.
-This four-week module will cover a number of different mathematical modelling techniques and ideas, covering difference equations, differential equations, stochastic modelling, and fractals!
+This four-week module will cover a number of different mathematical modelling techniques and ideas, such as difference equations, differential equations, stochastic modelling and fractals!

 Capabilities Developed in this Course